rust-lang/book/nostarch/chapter11.md

 By controlling which tests run, you can make sure your `cargo test` results will be fast.
 When you’re at a point where it makes sense to check the results of the `ignored` tests and you have time to wait for the results, you can run `cargo test -- --ignored` instead.

-If you want to run all test, not just the `ignored` tests, you can run `cargo test -- --include-ignored`.
+If you want to run all tests whether they’re ignored or not, you can run `cargo test -- --include-ignored`.

 ## Test Organization